 Almost everyone that owns a business or website understands the power of user reviews.
-They can either be beneficial to your business, or incredibly detrimental.
-However, while it’s true that everyone knows that reviews are important, most website and business owners never respond to any of their reviews, good or bad.
+They can either be beneficial to your business or incredibly detrimental.
+However, while it’s true that everyone knows that reviews are important, most websites and business owners never respond to any of their reviews, good or bad.
 That’s a problem.
 Responding to a user review, whether that review is good or bad, shows the customer that you care about their overall experience with your company.
-In fact, just responding to a negative review can even convince some people to change their initial bad review into a glowing one.
-It all comes down to how you, the business owner in this scenario, interact with your customers on review sites like Yelp and ReviewBuzz.
+In fact, just responding to a negative review can even convince some people to change their initial bad reviews into a glowing one.
+It all comes down to how you, the business owner, in this scenario, interact with your customers on review sites like Yelp and ReviewBuzz.

 What Makes Online Reviews So Important?